Use code ESIMDB15 for 15% discount. Limited time only.

 But it turns out that it is fake and you will only get half

-Currently, there are over 70 travel eSIM brands available for use in Nigeria, alongside over 1500 prepaid data plans.
-With such a wide variety of options, travelers should easily be able to find an eSIM that suits their specific data needs and budget while visiting the country.
+Currently, eSIMDB lists over 80 travel eSIM brands (providers) offering service in Nigeria, along with over 1700 prepaid data plans.
+This represents a wide variety of options, making it easy for travelers to find an eSIM that suits their needs.

 MTN Nigeria: A subsidiary of the South African multinational MTN Group, MTN Nigeria is one of the largest mobile operators in the country, offering extensive voice and data services.